Pediatric neuro-oncology informative cases

 - While there is no distinct association with hereditary syndromes, PXA has been reported in the context of neurofibromatosis type 1 syndrome.19 Given the high frequency of MAPK pathway alterations in sporadic PXA, such association is not unexpected and these NF1-associated tumors are thought to be driven by NF1 rather than BRAF alterations, as seen in this case.

-A four-year-old boy presented with headaches and vomiting.
+A 4-year-old boy presented with headaches and vomiting.
 Imaging studies revealed a large left frontal tumor.
-The patient underwent tumor resection at an outside institution and the case was sent for genetic testing at Mayo Clinic.
+The patient underwent tumor resection at an outside institution, and the case was sent for genetic testing at Mayo Clinic.

 - The representative hematoxylin-eosin section of the paraffin block sent for testing showed a tumor with a biphasic appearance.
 Highly cellular areas with poorly differentiated embryonal tumor cells of relatively large size and often radially arranged around blood vessels were intermixed with paucicellular neuropil-rich areas with ganglion cells.
 Although not obvious in the available representative section sent for testing, true multilayered rosettes were reportedly observed in other sections of the tumor.
 Mitotic activity was present and necrosis was also reportedly present.